microsoft/fluentui/packages/office-ui-fabric-react/src/components/DetailsList/docs/DetailsListBestPractices.md

 Add the `data-is-scrollable="true"` attribute to your scrollable element containing the DetailsList.

-By default, the List used within DetailsList will use the `BODY` element as the scrollable element.
-If you contain the List within a scrollable `DIV` using `overflow: auto` or `scroll`, the List needs to listen for scroll events on that element instead.
-On initialization, the List will traverse up the DOM looking for the first element with the `data-is-scrollable` attribute to know when element to listen to for knowing when to re-evaulate the visible window.
+By default, the List used within DetailsList will use the `body` element as the scrollable element.
+If you contain the List within a scrollable `div` using `overflow: auto` or `scroll`, the List needs to listen for scroll events on that element instead.
+On initialization, the List will traverse up the DOM looking for the first element with the `data-is-scrollable` attribute to know which element to listen to for knowing when to re-evaulate the visible window.

 #### My List is not re-rendering when I mutate its items.
 What should I do?